 As a precaution against the novel coronavirus, organizations across the globe are being forced to adapt quickly, including us.
-Companies such as Twitter, Amazon, Facebook, Google, Microsoft, and many more are urging their employees to work from home, as the entire business world has joined forces to slow the spread of COVID-19.
+Companies such as Twitter, Amazon, Facebook, Google and Microsoft are urging their employees to work from home , as the entire business world has joined forces to slow the spread of COVID-19.

 Conferences and other large events from all over the world have also been canceled, and companies have halted work-related travel.

 You may also find yourself working from home over the upcoming weeks as employers attempt to limit staff exposure to the coronavirus outbreak.

 To help you get through this, we put together a list of tips for working from home that can help you increase your working from home productivity.

 Embed this Infographic on your site (copy code below):

 <img src=”https://www.creatopy.com/blog/wp-content/uploads/2020/03/WFH-infograpgic.png” title=”Infographic: 7 Tips On How to Be Productive While Working From Home ” alt=”Infographic: 7 Tips On How to Be Productive While Working From Home” border=”0″ /> </a> </div> <div>Courtesy of: <a href=”https://www.creatopy.com/blog/working-from-home/”>Creatopy</a></div>

 Assuming you already have the essentials—a laptop, your phone, and a good internet connection—all that’s left for you to do is to find a good spot in your home.

 Whether you live in a small studio or a big house, setting up a working spot can be crucial to your productivity.
 Not only that, but it will help you get into that state of mind you need and, at the end of the day, it will be much easier for you to disconnect.